 Firepower Threat Defense uses the following databases to provide advanced services.

 - Intrusion rules

-As new vulnerabilities become known, the Cisco Talos Security Intelligence and Research Group (Talos) releases intrusion rule updates that you can import.
+As new vulnerabilities become known, the Cisco Talos Intelligence Group (Talos) releases intrusion rule updates that you can import.
 These updates affect intrusion rules, preprocessor rules, and the policies that use the rules.

 Intrusion rule updates provide new and updated intrusion rules and preprocessor rules, modified states for existing rules, and modified default intrusion policy settings.
 Rule updates may also delete rules, provide new rule categories and default variables, and modify default variable values.